DMTN-214

 When upgrading the Kafka version, you also may need to update the kafka.logMesageFormatVersion and kafka.interBrokerProtocolVersion.
 These change slowly, but old values can be incompatible with new Kafka versions.
 See Strimzi documentation on Kafka Versions to be sure.

 So, to update the version of Kafka used, update the applications/alert-stream-broker/values-usdfdev-alert-stream-broker.yaml file in github.com/lsst-sqre/phalanx.
-Under alert-stream-broker, then under kafka, add a value: version: <whatever you want>.
-If necessary, also set logMessageFormatVersion and interBrokerProtocolVersion here.
+Under alert-stream-broker, then under kafka, add a value: version: <whatever you want>. logMessageFormatVersion and interBrokerProtocolVersion are now set automatically and do not need to be manually set.

 See also: the Strimzi Documentation’s “9.5: Upgading Kafka”.